zvifadzomatsenazingoni/Malawi-equity-analysis/README.md

    MORAN_LAG_secter: Lagged geographic accessibility values.

-6. The Lee's statistic file (Lees.csv): This is a bivariate spatial association output file for percentage of wealth households (100 - percentage of households that are ultrapoor) per community and geographic accessibility of secondary and tertiary healthcare facilities.
+6. The Lee's statistic file (Lees.csv): This is a bivariate spatial association output file for percentage of wealth households (100 - percentage of households that are ultra-poor) per community and geographic accessibility of secondary and tertiary healthcare facilities.
 The column variable labels are:

    SOURCE_ID: The spatial unit unique identifier.